FLEXIBLE BOOKINGS DURING COVID-19 PANDEMIC PERIOD

-The tour gets underway from Windhoek Airport heading to the hotel in the city with an orientation city tour through Windhoek before driving to the hotel.
-We check in and have some time to relax before our departure meeting, signing of indemnity forms resumes at around 16:00.
-After the briefing we get ready for our first group dinner in one of the local the restaurants (dinner at own expense).
+The tour gets underway from Windhoek International Airport to the capital city of Namibia, Windhoek.
+We do an orientation city tour, before driving to the hotel.
+We check in and have some time to relax before our departure, meeting again at 16:00 to sign indemnity forms.
+After the meeting we get ready for our first group dinner in one of the local restaurants (dinner at own expense).

 Day 2&3 Etosha National Park